discordjs/guide/guide/popular-topics/audit-logs.md

 # Working with Audit Logs

 ## Some quick background
-Audit logs are an excellent moderation tool offered by discord to know what happened in a server, and usually by whom.
+Audit logs are an excellent moderation tool offered by Discord to know what happened in a server, and usually by whom.
 At the moment, these are the only method to help you determine who the executor of a mod action was on the server.
 Relevant events such as `messageDelete` and `guildMemberLeave` unfortunately do not provide info on the moderation actions having triggered them, making the fetch for audit logs a necessity.

 There are quite a few cases where you may use audit logs.
 This guide will limit itself to the most common use cases.
-Feel free to consult the [relevant discord api page](https://discord.com/developers/docs/resources/audit-log) for more information.
+Feel free to consult the [relevant Discord API page](https://discord.com/developers/docs/resources/audit-log) for more information.

 ::: warning
 It is crucial that you first understand two details about audit logs: